Narendra Choudary: Controversies

 Narendra Choudary has served as the president of Jubilee Hills Housing Society president from 2006 - 2021.

 In the society elections held on March 21, 2021, Narendra Choudary didn’t contest and the new society formed their panel on March 23, 2021.
 The new society filed a case against Choudary in the High Court on April 20, 2021.

 However, the Telangana High Court directed the Hyderabad city police not to arrest Narendra Choudary in the case pertaining to alleged scam in Jubilee Hills Cooperative House Building Society (JHCHBS).
 And the Jubilee hills police have withdrawn the case as there is no conspiracy and nothing illegal in the plot registration process.

-In the September 3, 2021 elections for the Jubilee Hills International Center governing body Narendra Chaudhary panel was elected unanimously.
+Despite the contradictions over the years, In the September 3, 2021 elections for the Jubilee Hills International Center governing body Narendra Chaudhary panel was elected unanimously.

 Awards

 He received lifetime achievement award by Telugu Association of North America in 2019.